-This chapter analysis the data related with study and presents the finding of the study and also comments briefly on them.
-This is the main part of the research and in this part have been systematically presented, analyzed and interpreted, which deals with presentation of data and analysis of relevant data through define courses of research methodology with financial and statistical analysis related to investment and fund mobilization of SCBNL, NABIL, HBL, and EBL.
+This is the main part of the research and in this part have been systematically presented, analyzed and interpreted, which deals with presentation and analysis of relevant data through definite courses of research methodology with financial and statistical analysis related to investment and fund mobilization of SCBNL, NABIL, HBL, and EBL.
 Major findings of the study have been presented at the end of this chapter.